-- Keep in mind that many majors hold another major as well, we encourage double majors in complementary fields - You will need to declare your major and, later, complete your junior review with the department chair.
-When you declare your major, the chair will assign a faculty member as your major adviser. - You should set up a meeting each semester with your faculty adviser to review courses, progress in the major, and schedule for study away (J-Term or semester programs); to avoid conflicts with other major requirements (e.g., 301 and 499); and to prepare, in the junior year, for the application process if you intend to go to graduate school, schools of theology, or seminaries. - If you are thinking of going on for continued study, discuss with your adviser early on the languages that can be studied now which will prepare you for graduate or seminary studies.
+- Keep in mind that many majors hold another major as well; we encourage double majors in complementary fields - You will need to meet with the department Chair in order to declare your major.
+When you declare your major, the chair will discuss with you the requirements of the major and will assign a faculty member as your major adviser.

+• You should set up a meeting each semester with your faculty adviser to review courses, progress in the major, and schedule for study away (J-Term or semester programs); to avoid conflicts with other major requirements (e.g., 498 and 499); and to prepare, in the junior year, for the application process if you intend to go to graduate school, schools of theology, or seminaries.

+• If you are thinking of going on for continued study, discuss with your adviser early on the languages that can be studied, while at PLU, which will prepare you for graduate or seminary studies.